Loch na Mhoid Community Garden is no more. Toni and Andrew have sold the croft and moved - fortunately not far away.

-Many thanks to everyone who has come along to the garden over the last six years - we've loved having you here and please do feel free to pop in if you're passing.
+Many thanks to everyone who has come along to the garden over the last six years - we've loved having you here.

 We are also on Facebook so come and join the chat.